UCL/rsd-cppcourse/introduction/whycpp.md

 This course assumes you already know how to program for science in some other language.

-This might be Python, MATLAB, Perl, Ruby.
-C or FORTRAN.
+This might be Python, MATLAB, Perl, Ruby, Java, C or FORTRAN.

 Compared to these, C++ is a difficult, cumbersome, and confusing language.